0x80/isolate-package/README.md

 unusable at the moment.
 Until that is resolved, the lockfile is automatically excluded for PNPM.

-Personally I also use PNPM, and I don't see this as a big problem, because, like most of us, I declare versions with `^` in my manifest.
-This means that dependencies can only resolve to newer patch versions, but I am not using dependencies that are likely to break on patch version changes.
+_Tip:_ If you can't use a lockfile I advise you to declare dependencies using absolute versions in your manifest files.
+This doesn't prevent their dependencies from installing newer versions, but at least you minimize the risk of things breaking.

 ## Different Package Managers